Contents

 501,816 bytes | Native C++ (MSVC 15.00–16.00) |

-This is an unusual finding in the XWorm ecosystem, which normally relies on pure .NET loading.
-XwormLoader is a purpose-built native binary implementing reflective PE (Portable Executable) loading — a technique where the loader maps an executable into memory without using the Windows loader, leaving minimal forensic traces.
+XwormLoader is an unusual finding in the XWorm ecosystem, which normally relies on pure .NET loading.
+It implements reflective PE loading (mapping an executable into memory without using the Windows loader) and then patches the process environment to erase its own forensic traces.

 Loading sequence (11 stages):